rosestrobelwpi/quiltProjects/README.md

 ## How to Install and Run
 Make sure to have Node.js and npm installed before proceeding.
-Unzip the file and navigate to the project folder.
-Install dependencies using:
+Unzip the file and navigate to the project folder, change directory to …\quiltProjects-main\quilt-react> Install dependencies using:
 ```javascript
 npm install
 ```

 Running the App:
-Change directory to …\quiltProjects\quilt-react>
 ```javascript
 npm start
 ```